saraavvi/todo-rest-api/stand_up_reports.md

 ### Thursday September 30th - day 3:

 Yesterday we implemented morgan as logger and removed console statements.
 We implemented the get all lists route and refactored the async functions with a catchAsync function in addition to some smaller changes in the code.
 Today we are going to work separately and then show each other what we have made./BT

+### Friday October 1st - day 4:

+Yesterday we worked separatly.
+Björn kept working on the backend while I started on the frontend.
+I created a React project and a github repo.
+I created a basic structure for the app:
+* two pages: a landing page and one to display overview of the lists
+* created routes for the pages
+* fetched lists from the backend to display on the list page.
+/SV